JuanJoseSolorzano/Run_With_Vscode_Extension/README.md

   <img src="./images/icon.png" alt="Extension Icon" />
 </p>

 A simple and fast way to **run files with your favorite tools** directly from the VSCode context menu.
+Enhance productivity in VSCode with a customizable 'Run With...' context menu to execute files using your preferred tools.

 ---